Revere, Massachusetts: St. Anthony's of Padua

 St. Anthony's was the city's first national Italian Parish.
 The church was first built across the street from its current location, the site of today's Friendly Garden, in 1906.
 The site of a larger church was constructed in 1924, the first mass of the new church was offered in 1926.
 Its current structure was completed in 1943.

 Wonderland Greyhound Park

 Wonderland Greyhound Park was a greyhound racing track located in the city owned by the Westwood Group.
 It was constructed on the site of the former Wonderland Amusement Park.
 Wonderland opened on June 12, 1935, and formerly offered 361 performances during its 100-day, April to September racing period.
 Parimutuel wagering was legalized by the Massachusetts Legislature in 1934.
 The Park opened the following year and offered greyhound racing from June 1935 until September 2009.
 It ran its last program on September 18, 2009, as a result of a statewide referendum that banned greyhound racing.
-The future of the land is uncertain.
+The city seized the land by eminent domain in 2022 with the intention of building a new Revere High School on the site; ground was broken on the new school in August 2025.